 A couple of adventure tour companies specialize in Canada tours for backpackers, students and young at heart travellers and guarantees an adventure of a lifetime experience!
 They travel through large cities, but mainly take you to backcountry locations where you can enjoy the great Canadian wilderness.

-Out Here Travel is a new Adventure Travel Company, based in Eastern Canada offering a similar deal and is worth checking out.
+Out Here Travel – a new Adventure Travel Company, based in Eastern Canada offering a similar deal and is worth checking out.

 - Basic – For travellers on a budget, simple and flexible

-- Original – The original Intrepid style, includes some activities, some meat and accommodation tourist-class hotels
+- Original – The original Intrepid style, includes some activities, some meals and accommodation tourist-class hotels

 - Comfort – Trips with an added degree of comfort.

 If my recommended tour companies don’t appeal to you, there are many other tour operators to choose from and possibilities are endless.

 Trip ideas offered by various Canadian tour operators